Chapter 5:

 "Reol will be starting there as well, won't he?
 They'll be in the same grade too."

-Right when I was thinking things couldn't go any worse, and now she had to bring up school.
-And she's going to the same school as me?
+Perfect.
+Just perfect.
+As if things couldn't get any worse, school had to enter the conversation.
+And she goes to the same school too!
+Even same grade!
 What if we end up in the same class?
 That would mean every time we bump into each other, all these thoughts swirling in my head right now would rush back.
 I wouldn't even be able to meet her eyes, let alone even talk to her.

 In a room filled with conversation and tea, I felt like an outsider, a piece of the puzzle that didn't quite fit the picture.
 I glanced down at my hands resting in my lap.
-The sensation lingered that this was just the beginning of a turbulent journey in my new life.
+A shiver ran down my spine.
+Maybe this awkward introduction is just the beginning of a rocky road ahead.

 Once I returned to my room that night, I slapped my cheeks a few dozen of times, flushing them red until my thoughts drowned with the pain.
 It was as though trying to physically purge my mind of the mishap, to clear the slate for the days to come.